How Long Do I Keep Documents after a Loved One’s Death?

 Personal Documents

 Personal documents such as birth certificates, death certificates, marriage certificates, and divorce decrees should be kept indefinitely.
 These documents, although replaceable, are often costly and the process is time consuming.
 These documents can also be valuable for family genealogy.
-Most estate papers should be kept for 7 to 10 years after a death.
+Most estate papers should be kept for at least 7 to 10 years after the estate is settled.
 This includes wills, trusts, deeds, and titles.
-Although you may shred these documents after 7 to 10 years, keeping a digital copy may be beneficial.
-These documents can be important for resolving any potential disputes about the estate.
+Consult with your estate planning attorney before disposing.
+Keeping a digital copy may be beneficial.
+These documents are important for resolving potential disputes about the estate.

 Driver’s License